 France Urges Preservation of Ancient Iron Ore Site in Preah Vihear Province

-Dr. Pheung Sakona highlighted the groundbreaking discovery of ancient iron ore, copper, and smelting stations in Chep district, Preah Vihear province, marking the first such finding in Cambodia.
-She emphasized the importance of preserving this historical site for further study, research, and potential development as a tourist attraction.
-Noting the significance of heritage preservation beyond temples and statues, Dr. Pheung Sakona stressed the importance of safeguarding sites associated with Cambodia’s rich cultural and industrial history.
+Dr Pheung Sakona highlighted the groundbreaking discovery of ancient iron ore, copper, and smelting stations in Chep district, Preah Vihear province, marking the first such finding in Cambodia.
+She emphasised the importance of preserving this historical site for further study, research, and potential development as a tourist attraction.
+Noting the significance of heritage preservation beyond temples and statues, Dr Pheung Sakona stressed the importance of safeguarding sites associated with Cambodia’s rich cultural and industrial history.

-The Minister underscored the profound historical impact of iron production during the Angkorian period, citing its role in the advancement of Khmer civilization.
+The minister underscored the profound historical impact of iron production during the Angkorian period, citing its role in the advancement of Khmer civilisation.
 She elucidated on the historical significance of iron in various facets of ancient Khmer society, including weaponry, agricultural tools, and jewellery production.

 Furthermore, historical records reveal the longstanding tradition of ironworking among Khmer ancestors, a practice that endured until disrupted by turbulent periods in Cambodian history, including the Lon Nol and Khmer Rouge regimes.
 Despite these challenges, iron production persisted, as evidenced by accounts from the French colonial era in the 19th century.
 During this time, iron forged in provinces like Kampong Thom found its way to markets across Southeast Asia, underscoring Cambodia’s historical role in regional trade and commerce.